MileHacker Logo

 • Ruthven Barracks (Kingussie):

 Impressive ruins of barracks built after the 1715 Jacobite rising.
-Free access, always open, offering panoramic views.
+No-cost access, always available, offering panoramic views.

 • Blair Castle & Gardens (Blair Atholl):

-Historic seat of Clan Murray, with lavishly furnished rooms and extensive gardens.
-Entry fee applies, open seasonally.
+Historic seat of Clan Murray, with lavishly furnished rooms and broad gardens.
+There is a charge to enter, open seasonally.

 • Dalwhinnie Distillery:

 Scotland's highest distillery.
 Tours explain whisky-making.
-Tour fees apply, booking recommended especially in high season.
+Tour fees apply, booking recommended notably in the busy season.

 • Braemar Castle: